AdaCore/spark2014/lrm/source/packages.rst

 .. todo:: Rather than have the current problems with external variables in functions should we disallow them in functions?
-   Perhaps wait for a more general soulution which allows non-pure functions in certain situations.
+   Perhaps wait for a more general solution which allows non-pure functions in certain situations.

    We need to consider a way of providing features for reasoning about